NatEvory/cloud-ferment/README.md

 # Cloud-Ferment
-A project to generate AWS CloudFormation with code.
+A project to generate AWS CloudFormation Templates with TypeScript.